 When we assess human activity with these basic facts of life we start to understand why current human activities are simply not sustainable.
 What is not yet mentioned here is that apart from fossil fuel consumptions and waste generation, we are also destroying in that same vicious cycle the habitats of so many species and eco-systems.
 It is said that we have now created the largest mass extinction of species since the extinction of the dinosaurs.
 The 2005 Millennium Ecosystem Assessment report states that: ”..over the past 50 years, humans have changed ecosystems more rapidly and extensively than in any comparable period of time in human history, largely to meet rapidly growing demands for food, fresh water, timber, fiber and fuel.
 This has resulted in a substantial and largely irreversible loss in the diversity of life on Earth.
 In addition, approximately 60% (15 out of 24) of the ecosystem services it examined are being degraded or used unsustainably, including fresh water, capture fisheries, air and water purification, and the regulation of regional and local climate, natural hazards, and pests.”

-The dimensions of sustainability mentioned here showcase the environmental impacts of our activities.
-The causes for these impacts, however, come from the socio-economic and political systems that our societies are driven by.
+The dimensions of sustainability are multiple and complex.
 Sustainable development, therefore, includes three dimensions – environmental, economic and social.
 Ecological living, which gives us the larger understanding of how things connect and are interdependent, starts by addressing the root causes for our negative impacts on the environment.
 Unless we understand first why our actions may cause negative impacts on our natural environment, it will be difficult to know how to create positive impacts instead.
 Ecological living, and thus ecological literacy, provides people with the tools, knowledge and wisdom for taking concrete actions on their deeper desire to contribute to a better world and future.
 Intention alone and heartfelt desires for everybody’s happiness and wellbeing are not enough – there are specific actions and changes that are needed, some of which includes stopping the wrong kind of actions.
 It is said that the road to hell is paved with good intentions.

 In summary, Ecological living means to live in a way that: